satpalsr/sdk/docs/server.audiodata.md

 ## AudioData interface

-Options for creating an instance of
+Options for creating an Audio instance.

 **Signature:**